Temporary Labor Certification for Foreign Workers

 Length and Time Phasing of Assistance

-Employer applications may be filed at any time.
-The Employment and Training Administration also issues grants to State Workforce Agencies for activities supporting the federal labor certification programs.
-These grants are issued on a fiscal year basis.
-Applications are reviewed based on the order in which the applications are received.
+Applications for temporary labor certification may be filed at any time.
+The Employment and Training Administration also issues grants to State Workforce Agencies for required activities supporting the labor certification programs.
+Applications are reviewed in the order they are received.
 Grants are provided to State Workforce Agencies on a fiscal year basis.

 Who do I contact about this opportunity?